Q) I am a CENG major. What classes should I register for during the First Pass? Are CENG majors guaranteed a spot in

 Q) What if the class I want to add is full?

 A) If a class you hope to add is full, add yourself to the wait list.
-The wait list sequence is first-come, first-served.
+The wait list sequence is first-come, first-serve.
 Be sure to enroll during your appointment time!
 An automated computer program will move eligible students off the wait lists and into classes as seats become available.
 It will run nightly through the end of the second week of the quarter.

 If you are on a waitlist, we recommend that you stay on the waitlist.
 Keep in mind that classes fill up fast during the initial registration period.
 During the first week of the quarter, students will start to drop courses, as they readjust their schedules, opening spaces in the courses.
 Once space is available students will automatically be enrolled in the course.
 The department also contacts the Registrar’s Office and requests larger rooms to accommodate more students, if needed.

 Q) What are the G.E. courses on my four-year plan?

-A) The General Education (G.E.) courses listed on your major curriculum are there to help you plan your college general education courses accordingly.
+A) The general education (G.E.) courses listed on your major curriculum are there to help you plan your college general education courses accordingly.
+However, every college has different general education requirements.
 Please see a college advisor for more information regarding the number of required G.E. courses.

 Q) Can I switch from my current college to another college?